polarityjam/polarityjam/docs/Usage.rst

 Not often a lot of time is necessary to spend before the analysis is performed.
 Moreover, performing analysis steps on several experimental conditions often requires repeating the whole pipeline several times to get the desired output.
-To tackle this problem, polarityjam offers the execution option run_key that accepts a ``.csv`` file describing the storage structures and conditions.
+To tackle this problem, Polarity-JaM offers the execution option run_key that accepts a ``.csv`` file describing the storage structures and conditions.
 To still be able to migrate the data without altering the csv, paths are relative to a given root folder (e.g. inputpath).